ravennevermoreneverless/obsidian/2.0 — source materials/wiki/Rock (WIKI).md

 — Peter Green, the *Bluesbreakers*' rhythm sections Mick Fleetwood and John McVie formed *Fleetwood Mac* — Jeff Beck, also part of *Yardbirds*, turned blues rock to heavy rock with his band, the *Jeff Beck Group* — the last *Yardbirds* guitarist was Jimmy Page, who went on to form *The New Yardbirds*, which turned into *Led Zeppelin*, in which many of their first releases features expansions on traditional blues songs
-— meanwhile in the US, Lonnie Mack pioneered blues rock in the early 1960s but the genre boomed in mid-1960s because of: *Paul Butterfield*, *Canned Heat*, *Jefferson Airplane*, *Janis Joplin*, *Johnny Winter*, the *J. Geils Band*, the *Jimi Hendrix Experience*, *Band of Gypsys*
+— meanwhile in the US, *Lonnie Mack* pioneered blues rock in the early 1960s but the genre boomed in mid-1960s because of: *Paul Butterfield*, *Canned Heat*, *Jefferson Airplane*, *Janis Joplin*, *Johnny Winter*, the *J. Geils Band*, the *Jimi Hendrix Experience*, *Band of Gypsys*
 — in the southern US states, *Allman Brothers Band*, *Lynyrd Skynyrd*, *ZZ Top* incorporated country elements to blues rock to produce Southern rock

 — blues rock often emulated jazz, with long improvisations, which would later be an element of progressive rock.
-— from about 1967, bands like Cream and Jimi Hendrix Experience will leave blues-based music to psychedelia — by 1970s, blues rock will become heavier and more riff-based, by the examples of Led Zeppelin and Deep Purple, wherein it blurs the line of blues rock and hard rock
+— from about 1967, bands like *Cream* and *Jimi Hendrix Experience* will leave blues-based music to psychedelia — by 1970s, blues rock will become heavier and more riff-based, by the examples of *Led Zeppelin* and *Deep Purple*, wherein it blurs the line of blues rock and hard rock
 — though the blues rock genre will be continued on by *George Thorogood* and *Pat Travers*, particularly in the British scene, the genre shifted into heavy metal, leaving blues rock totally behind the mainstream